ThomasMatlak/poa/readme.txt

 Future Work
 -----------
-This program can be improved by adding a GUI representation of the graph and the traversal by the players
+* add a GUI representation of the graph and the traversal by the players
+* run the program through steps of "time" to get real-time congestion

 Author
 ------